 Julianne Burton-Carvajal and Scott Shields, "The Carmel Mission in Art" American Art Review, January-February 2008 (Volume XX, Number 1

-Note: To date, TFAO has not been able to locate significant information on American art derived from faith communities other than that for Judeo-Christian topics.
+To date, TFAO has not been able to locate significant information on American art derived from faith communities other than that for Judeo-Christian topics and information from Middle East Influences in American Art.
 Readers and institutions with links and materials derived from other faith communities to share with TFAO will be appreciated.

 Return to Topics in American Representational Art